Dyson1664/Bamboozle_bot/README.md

 FERNET_KEY=your-fernet-key
 CHROMEDRIVER_PATH=/path/to/chromedriver
 GOOGLE_CHROME_BIN=/path/to/google-chrome

+## Environment Variables:

-SECRET_KEY: A secret key for Flask session management.
+SECRET_KEY: A secret key for Flask session management
-DATABASE_URL: Connection string for your PostgreSQL database.
-EMAIL and PASSWORD: Credentials for the email account used to send emails from the app.
+DATABASE_URL: Connection string for your PostgreSQL database EMAIL and PASSWORD: Credentials for the email account used to send emails from the app
-API_KEY: Your OpenAI API key for accessing GPT models.
+API_KEY: Your OpenAI API key for accessing GPT models
-FERNET_KEY: A key used by the cryptography library to encrypt sensitive data.
+FERNET_KEY: A key used by the cryptography library to encrypt sensitive data

-Running the Application
+## Running the Application
 Start the Flask application:

-bash
-Copy code
-python app.py
+bashCopypython app.py
-Access the app at http://localhost:5000.
+Access the app at http://localhost:5000
 Usage

-Register: Sign up with a username, password, and email.
+Register: Sign up with a username, password, and email
-Login: Access your account.
+Login: Access your account
-Select Vocabulary: Choose books, units, and topics.
-Create Games: Generate Baamboozle games, quizzes, and word searches.
-Receive Content: Quizzes and word searches are emailed to you.
+Select Vocabulary: Choose books, units, and topics Create Games: Generate Baamboozle games, quizzes, and word searches Receive Content: Quizzes and word searches are emailed to you